 Tip – While some might think this is a bit sneaky, showing partial posts and teasers on your front page not only makes your site faster, but it causes your reader to view two pages on your site.
 Why would we want to do this?
 That’s twice the advertisements we can show them.
 Devious?
 Perhaps, but remember, this site is about how to earn a side income blogging and without advertising there is no side income.

 10 – You have a hosting issue

 Finally, while not common, a cause of your site being slow may be an issue with your hosting company.
 Perhaps they are having some type of network issue, hardware problem or configuration issue.
 If you have all of the above taken care of, and your site is still slow, ping your hosting company.
-Most likely they'll say everything is fine, but every so often they identify a problem and fix it.
-This is one of the reasons I like MediaTemple and pay extra for them - They have 24x7 support and most notably 24x7 phone support - meaning I can get a live person whenever I want.
+Most likely they’ll say everything is fine, but every so often they identify a problem and fix it.
+This is one of the reasons I like A Small Orange and pay extra for them – They have 24×7 support and most notably 24×7 phone support – meaning I can get a live person whenever I want.

 Not sure if your site is performing fast or slow?
 Visit Google PageSpeed and get an online analysis.
 I got an 87/100 on this site, which isn’t bad at all but means I do have a little bit of work to do.
 How did you score?

 Did I miss any?
 Have you experienced another reason for site slowness or have a technique, idea or strategy for making blogs faster I didn’t touch on?
 Add a comment and make this article even better!